New European Commentary

 Isaiah 50:2 Why, when I came, was there no man?-

-The Messiah figure was to appear at a time when the cities of Israel were desolate and needed rebuilding, and when the people had been told “Go forth” of Babylon, and Zion’s “builders” would hastily work, despite feeling themselves to be “exiles” (Isaiah 49:6,9,17 RVmg.,21 RV).
+The Messiah figure was to appear at a time when the cities of Israel were desolate and needed rebuilding, and when the people had been told “Go forth” of Babylon, and Zion’s “builders” would hastily work, despite feeling themselves to be “exiles” (Is.
+49:6,9,17 RVmg.,21 RV).
 There could have been a Messiah figure at the restoration.
 “But Zion said, The Lord hath forsaken me” (Is.
 49:14).
 They didn’t have the faith to believe that God’s grace was enough to really forgive them for the sins that had led them into captivity, and for their apostasy in Babylon, where they had been spiritually “marred” (Jer.
 13:7).
 And so the planned Messiah figure and Kingdom never fully happened.
 And God laments this: “Wherefore, when I came, was there no man?
 When I called, was there none to answer?”
 (Is.
 50:2).
-Nobody responded to the Divine call for a Messiah.
+Nobody responded to the Divine call to repentance as God 'came' to them in the prophets, nor for a Messiah.
 No Messiah figure appeared; or the reference may also be to the paucity of response when Cyrus announced the possibility of returning to the land.

 Isaiah 50:3 I clothe the heavens with blackness, and I make sackcloth their covering-